barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 Each frame carries `runId` (and `nodeId` for node-scoped events) at the top level, allowing consumers to correlate updates without re-parsing payloads.

-**Resume after HITL:** Once `/api/hitl/resume` records operator approval, the client should open a fresh stream with the same `threadId` and set `constraints.resumeRunId` to the previous `runId`.
+**Resume after HITL/Flex Task Submission:** Once the operator submits via `/api/v1/flex/run.resume`, the client should open a fresh stream with the same `threadId` and set `constraints.resumeRunId` to the previous `runId`.
 The coordinator will rehydrate the persisted plan, emit `plan_generated`/`node_complete` frames, validate the stored output, and finish with `complete`.
+Declines go through `/api/v1/flex/tasks/:taskId/decline`, triggering policy-defined fail paths without attempting resume.

 Example `curl` invocation: